All Episodes

 This cooling effect cancels the impact of the greenhouse gases, he said.

-The net effect of fire is close to neutral when average globally and in northern regions may lead to slightly cooler temperatures.
+The net effect of fire is close to neutral when averaged globally and in northern regions may lead to slightly cooler temperatures.

-If if they're right, we just start clear cutting, avoid the fires altogether, and the greenhouse gases and cool a planet.
+If they're right, we just start clear-cutting, avoid the fires altogether, and the greenhouse gases and cool the planet.

 If you can keep up with this stuff, folks, more power to you.